mapbox/mapbox-gl-native/platform/ios/DEVELOPING.md

 * `BUILDTYPE=Release` will optimize for distribution.
 Defaults to `Debug`.
 * `BUILD_DEVICE=false` builds only for the iOS Simulator.
 * `FORMAT=dynamic` builds only a dynamic framework. `FORMAT=static` builds only a static framework, for compatibility with iOS 7.x.
 * `SYMBOLS=NO` strips the build output of any debug symbols, yielding much smaller binaries.
+Defaults to `YES`.

 An example command that creates a dynamic framework suitable for eventual App Store distribution: